What is this game about?

 Do I recommend it?

 If you're looking for a cheap, small solo game, Pocket Mars might be worth a shot.
 It's not my favorite small footprint solo game—I'd prefer Friday or Mint Works for pocket-sized play.
-But I am glad I tried it, and it's a decent way to while away a work night or a lunch break.
+I am glad I tried it, but it's not going to stay part of my collection.

 5 stars — I love it!